 1957: Specialty Records released Sam Cooke’s second single, “I’ll Come Running Back to You.”
 The follow-up to his debut hit, “You Send Me,” it also reached #1 on Billboard’s R&B chart.

 1963: The Beatles made their first appearance on American television during a four minute segment on the NBC evening news program The Huntley-Brinkley Report that documented the British phenomenon.
 Three months later, the band made their live US debut on The Ed Sullivan Show.

-1967: Pink Floyd’s third UK single, “Apples and Oranges,” was released.
-It was the final song written by the band’s leader, Syd Barrett, and the first of the band’s songs not to enter the UK chart.
+1967: Pink Floyd released their third UK single, “Apples and Oranges.”
+It was the final song written by band’s leader Syd Barrett and their first song not to enter the UK chart.

 1971: Procol Harum recorded their live album Live in Concert with the Edmunton Symphony Orchestra in Ontario Canada.
 The single “Conquistador” later became their second of two top 20 hits in the US.

 1972: “Superstition” by Stevie Wonder entered the Billboard Hot 100.
 The record later became his second #1 on the pop chart and seventh single to top the R&B chart.

 1972: Cat Stevens started a three-week run at the top of the Billboard pop chart with Catch Bull At Four, his sixth LP and first to top the chart.